pbnkp/Simple-CSS3-Textmate-Bundle/README.md

 **⌘ + ⇧ + P    (Prefixize)**

 * Prefixize *
-	*Usage: Select a single css declaration, an entire class, or your whole stylesheet then press CMD + SHIFT + P  and your css will automatically be prefixized.
+	*Usage: Select a single css declaration, an entire class, or your whole stylesheet then press  ⌘ + ⇧ + P and your css will automatically be prefixized.
 All the CSS3 browser prefixes like `-moz` and `-ms-` and `-webkit-`, even `-kthml` and `-o-` that all us designers need need to add to the new CSS3 properties like `border-radius` and such will automatically be added to your css file.
 Now you can you use only the W3C recommended syntax for CSS3 properties like `border-radius` and `linear-gradient` and `transition`.
 To prefixize your entire stylesheet and add cross-browser support for your css!
 	*   **Disclaimer: Prefixize uses the API of Jeffrey Way's (of Nettuts+) new service Prefixr which was just released today in its Alpha release so if there are any issues please report them on Github...and ideally Prefixr.com too**

 ##Support & Questions